Tennis-Sabalenka overpowers Pliskova to reach second straight U.S. Open semi | Sports-Games

 Pliskova had appeared to be in good form after taking down twice Grand Slam winner Victoria Azarenka in the fourth round in New York, and told reporters she had little explanation for her struggles in the first set.
 "I was not playing at all the way I was playing the last couple of matches, especially the last one with Azarenka," she said.

 "She was playing super-aggressive, serving amazing today.
 I think I never play her in this kind of shape."
-Sabalenka will play either world number one Iga Swiatek or Jessica Pegula, the last American left in the women's draw, for a place in Saturday's final.
+Sabalenka will play world number one Iga Swiatek for a place in Saturday's final.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)